 - Use the proper terms for body parts.
 No slang words.
 Why?
 Because it’s a protective measure.
 If a child uses slang words, it tells predators that adults are not talking to their kids about sex and consent.

 - Teach your kids that they have a right to say no to any kind of touch.

-- Teach your kids the usual way babies are made.
-Let them know that the process feels good to grown-up bodies, that it’s something both parties want to do, and that the sex act doesn’t always result in a baby.
+- Start to talk with your kids about the usual way babies are made.
 If, in your family, the sperm and egg came together in a different way, talk about that too.